The Rolling Square AirCard Pro Dual is the best wallet tracker for travel because one card works on both Apple Find My and Google Find Hub.

 Can I bring a wallet tracker through airport security?

 Yes.
 Wallet trackers are allowed in both carry-on and checked bags because their batteries are installed inside the device.
-The TSA’s strict carry-on-only rule applies to spare, uninstalled lithium batteries.
-We flew four trackers through six checkpoints in three countries with no issue.
+The TSA’s strict carry-on-only rule applies to spare, uninstalled lithium batteries, not to a battery sealed inside a working tracker.

 How long does a wallet tracker battery last on a trip?